 - Within each programme of study, you can take advantage of the embedded employability skills to get you ready for employment, plus you’ll be able to take part in industry experience with a wide variety of opportunities for work placements across the North West.

-Our degrees allow you access to careers within the criminal justice system.
-Following further training you may go on to enter the police and prison services where criminological theories are applied, or alternatively move towards the legal processes of criminological consideration and work in the court services.
+criminal justice system.
+Following further training you may go on to enter the police and prison services.
+Or you may wish to move towards the legal processes side of criminology and work in the court services.

-There are a number of roles that require an awareness of criminology including local and national governmental roles and roles with charities that work with victims of crime or and young offenders.
-Criminology graduates can go on to train as social workers or adult guidance workers where they can apply their understanding of people in society on a more one-to-one level.
+There are many roles that need an awareness of criminology.
+This includes local and national governmental roles.
+You may also want to work for a charity that works with victims of crime or young offenders.
+Criminology graduates can also go on to train as social workers or adult guidance workers.
+Here you can apply your understanding of people in society on a more one-to-one level.